 serviceName: com.amazonaws.us-west-2.s3

-Access EC2 API through Interface endpoint
+Access EC2 API through an Interface endpoint

 import * as pulumi from "@pulumi/pulumi";